To love a place is not enough.

 image credit: WeAnimals

-I’m a Chief of Staff, executive business partner, and startup advisor.
-I work with visionary leaders of impact-driven organizations to build the strategy, structure, and support needed to create meaningful change for people, animals, and the planet.
+Professionally, I’m a Chief of Staff and startup advisor who helps visionary leaders build organizations that create meaningful change for people, animals, and the planet.

-My work is rooted in the belief that our systems should support the flourishing of life.
-I’ve chosen business as my primary tool because it’s one of the most powerful ways we shape the world around us.
+I’ve chosen business as my primary tool because it’s one of the most powerful ways we can shape the world around us.

-But, like any addict, we are desperately holding on to what is familiar, even when it is hurting us.
-Change would mean letting go of everything we have built our lives around, and there is grief in that, even when what we are holding on to is already falling apart.
+But, as addicts do, we are desperately holding on to what is familiar even though it is clearly hurting us.
+Acknowledging the need for change would mean letting go of everything we have built our lives around, and there is both grief and fear in that.
+It’s difficult to imagine things being a different way because this is all we’ve ever known.

 My Story